 Comparing Prices Across Different Platforms

 Not all marketplaces have the same prices for similar NFTs.
-Here’s what to consider:
+Here’s what I recommend considering:

 - Research: Look at similar NFTs on different platforms to see how they’re priced.